This week I sent out a newsletter with a couple of articles in it. I mentioned in the newsletter I felt angry about two things:

-Or if LGBT people decided that their feelings in response to being oppressed were their own problem?
+Or if lesbian & gay people decided that their feelings in response to being oppressed were their own problem?

-I am not comparing my anger to the anger of those who have helped to change history, but the same principle applies:
+I am not comparing my anger to the anger of those righteous ones who have helped to change history, but the same principle applies:

 Anger helps us to take what’s ours and assert our rights in this big, bad world.

 Empaths are the ones who need to heed this the most

 I am currently writing a book for empaths based on my own experience as an empath and on my clients’ experiences.
 I’ve done a lot of readings for empaths and one of the insights Spirit has given me is that imbalanced empaths often feel too much of other peoples’ emotions because they’d rather not be in touch with their own.